Flu, Cold, or COVID-19?

 COVID symptoms are varied from individual to individual, and some people are completely asymptomatic.
-If you are experiencing coughing, congestion, shortness of breath, fever or any other unusual symptoms, you should contact your physician to see if a COVID test is appropriate and to rule out the flu vs. COVID-19.
+If you are experiencing coughing, congestion, shortness of breath, fever or any other unusual symptoms, you should contact your physician or visit an urgent care center to see if a COVID test is appropriate and to rule out the flu vs. COVID-19.

 For more information about Influenza and COVID-19, download this information sheet comparing COVID symptoms to those of other seasonal ailments from the Centers for Disease Control and Prevention (CDC).
 You may also want to visit the CDC’s flu information page.